 |United Arab Emirates||106.1%*|

-Here is a table showing the Social Media penetration rate by world region as of January 2023:
+Here is a table showing the social media penetration rate by world regions:

 |World Region||Social Media Penetration Rate|